Skip to Content

 File Storage is the storage format most people are familiar with—data is stored in files you can interact with in folders within a hierarchical file directory.
 It’s the storage format used by direct attached storage (DAS) and network attached storage (NAS) systems.
 Every time you access files on a hard drive, your local computer, or a shared drive hosted on a company server, you’re dealing with file storage.
 The file path to a specific piece of data can be long and inefficient, but the trade-off is greater convenience for the user.

-Pure Storage is named A Leader in the 2023 Gartner® Magic Quadrant™ for Distributed File Services and Object Storage.
+Pure Storage is named A Leader for the 4th consecutive year, in the 2024 Gartner® Magic Quadrant™ for File and Object Storage Platforms.

 The Advantages of Object Storage